SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Gambit Die Size (d10)

-Your Gambit Die is upgraded to D10.
+Your gambit die is upgraded to D10.

 * Replace Gambit